jfoster17/glue-map/README.md

 `conda activate glue-map-with-voila-gridstack`

-Alternatively, if you already have a working environment wi
+Alternatively, if you already have a working environment for glue-jupyter you can simply do:

 `pip install git+https://github.com/jfoster17/glue-map.git`

 ## Example

-A sample folder is included
+A sample notebook is included in notebooks/glue-map-demo.ipynb

+This notebook is configured for use with voila-gridstack.

 ![Idalmis-demo](https://user-images.githubusercontent.com/3639698/215539329-6b752e63-789d-4fda-8fcd-f7ecfdeeed51.png)